01 · legal

 1.3 On our servers

-We retain only the minimum required to operate the service:
+We retain a minimal set of data required to operate the service:

 We do not store your conversations, your memory card, your email content, your calendar content, or any raw content from connected accounts.